ShellyAmbar/rn-switch-button/README.md

 ### It comes with a built-in TypeScript typings and is compatible with all popular JavaScript frameworks.
 You can use it directly or leverage well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> A dynamic Switch / toggle button that response to the touch with animation.
+> It comes with a built-in TypeScript typings and is compatible with all popular JavaScript frameworks.
+You can use it directly or leverage well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
+>
-> Critical content demanding immediate user attention due to potential risks.

-# Installation:
+> # Installation:

 ```
 npm i rn-switch-button